 Benefits of using Bill.com for your Account Receivables payments

 For Advanced accounts:

-- Low, flat transaction fee—ePayments cost a flat transaction fee instead a percentage of the payment like credit card providers.
-In addition, the payment fee is separated out in the billing statement, so bank reconciliation is easier.
+- Low, flat transaction fee—ePayments cost a flat transaction fee instead of a percentage of the payment like credit card providers.
+Also, the payment fee is separated out in the billing statement, so bank reconciliation is easier.

 - Accept payments from anyone, even if they don't have a Bill.com account—Simply create and send an invoice, and your customer can pay you through your unique customer portal web address on your sent invoice.

 - Auto Charge—The easiest way to get paid on time, every time, because invoices get paid in full on their due date, directly from the customer's bank account (credit card also available).
 Learn more about Auto Charge here: Auto Charge for customers